Be patient...claypot chicken rice cooked over charcoal stove. Nice! Go eat...Will let the photo do the talking!

 Directed by Zahim Albakri, it covers almost all aspects of life; culture, infidelity, friendship, prostitution(I sometimes refer it to "prostiTUITION" as some young boys get their sexual education this way!
 LOL), motherhood, homosexuality, love, marriage and lots more in this 2 1/2 hours of dialogue.
 Watch it and you'll start thinking about your life and the people in it; past, present and future.

 It opens around 8 pm onwards (off on Mondays) and closes when they sell out which could just be in 2 or 3 hours depending on the crowd.
 We were fortunate enough to still get some snacks when we arrived around 10.30 pm.
 Usually, there will be a long line and orders are taken down and written on a exercise book.
 The customers will wait patiently for their orders or one can place the order first, have a drink at the coffeeshop and then come back to pick the order up.
+It's a family business here.
+The husband kneads the dough, the wife and another lady handles the big wok while their son takes the order and collects the money.
+My favourite is the Hoong Tau Ham Chin Peang (dough with red bean filling).

+It's a family business here.
+The husband kneads the dough, the wife and another lady handles the big wok while their son takes the order and collects the money.
+My favourite is the Hoong Tau Ham Chin Peang (dough with red bean filling).
 The reason why this stall is a favourite of many is because of the special dough.
 The Ham Chin Paeng is soft and fluffy, even when it's left overnight and eaten as breakfast the next morning!
 Of course, it would taste even better if you warm it up in the microwave.
 It was my lucky night, as I not only got to eat my favourite Ham Chin Paeng but had a chance to chat with the family and got to know them a bit more (and even took pictures!).
 They are usually too busy to talk with the neverending orders to deliver.

 It was an interesting journey through time and this is one of those time I felt is about the closest I can get to be a part of history.
 Well, after spending about an hour here, we then left as our stomach was beckoning us for food!
 Having had brunch earlier, we looked for some tea time food.
 I drove to Jalan Bunga Raya to look for some food but had problem finding for a place to eat.
 Most stalls were either closed at this time (around 3) or haven't opened!
 Sigh, we walked around and chanced upon Mei Sin Cafe which is your conventional coffeeshop with food stalls.
 We ordered satay and on seeing something that I haven't come across in KL/PJ (the closest would be lobak), I ordered a plate of assorted snacks.